 After running this command, the list of available fast release images updates with the currently available images in about 1 minute.

-- 7. By default, Red Hat Advanced Cluster Management pre-loads a few ClusterImageSets.
-Use the following commands to list what is available and remove the defaults, if desired. - oc get clusterImageSets oc delete clusterImageSet <clusterImageSet\NAME> - 8.
-View the list of currently available release images in the Red Hat Advanced Cluster Management console when you are creating a cluster.
+8. By default, Red Hat Advanced Cluster Management pre-loads a few ClusterImageSets.
+You can use the following commands to list what is available and remove the defaults.

+oc get clusterImageSets oc delete clusterImageSet <clusterImageSet\NAME>